 The Downtown Design Review District is the larger district.
 Its boundaries are Sandusky Bay on the north, Hancock Street on the east, Washington Street on the south, and Decatur Street on the west.
 The district includes all properties within this area and all properties fronting the opposite side of Washington, Decatur, and Hancock Streets.

-The Downtown Historic District boundaries were shaped to encompass the most historically significant existing architecture in downtown, and follow the precise boundaries as depicted on the maps on page 14-15.
+The Downtown Historic District boundaries were shaped to encompass the most historically significant existing architecture in downtown, and follow the precise boundaries as depicted on the maps on page 9-10.

 All properties in these districts are subject to the preservation design guidelines review process.
+The review process may be a singular process if the property is located within both districts.